ClarisaD/crowdscribe/README.md

 To run the client:

   * Use Chrome
-  * XXX how to install the extension?
+  * To install the extension for dev purposes, go to `chrome://extensions/` and load the root directory of this repository via "Load unpacked extension."
+Make sure the "Developer mode" checkbox is checked.
-  * navigate to a page of interest, and ...
-XXX
+  * Navigate to a page of interest, and try it out!

 ## Collaborators